Share:

 Final thoughts

-Embedded banking is a trend affecting many industries, from eCommerce to healthcare.
+Embedded consumer finance is a trend affecting many industries, from eCommerce to healthcare.
 You can see it in ride-sharing apps like Uber, B2B marketplaces, and many other services.
 What does it mean for decision-makers?

 If you decide on the future development of your company, consider implementing embedded finance capabilities in the products you offer.
 This will raise customer engagement, increase revenue, and make your brand more competitive.